by Kris Oyen | Apr 13, 2026 | Podcast

 Subscribe to the Recovery Elevator Podcast Apple Podcasts | | More

-Today we have Nathan.
-He is 45 years old from Harrisburg, VA and took his last drink on January 24th, 2023.
+Today we have Greg.
+He is 57 years old and from Midlothian, VA.
+He took his last drink on December 8th, 2025.

 This episode is brought to you by: